 Data Networks and Your iPhone

+You need to know how your iPhone accesses networks.
 You can’t typically make or receive phone calls on a wireless phone without tapping into a cellular network.
-And you can’t prowl the Internet (or send e-mail or messages) on a mobile phone without accessing a wireless data network.
+And you can’t prowl the Internet (or send email or messages) on a mobile phone without accessing a wireless data network.
 In the United States, the iPhone works with Wi-Fi, EDGE, 3G, and the various 4G, or fourth-generation, networks, the fastest of which is known as LTE (Long Term Evolution).

 In the United States, Verizon Wireless was first out of the gate with LTE and has the most built-out network.
 But the other major carriers — AT&T, Sprint, and T-Mobile — also have an LTE footprint, with Sprint in particular still a relative LTE newbie.
 If you’re cruising in the fastest cellular lane, you’ll see the small LTE indicator at the upper-left corner of your phone.